 One would be sending the dial-in details through email to the wrong person.
-There have been cases where details are posted online on public by mistake.
-In such events, just having the call credentials is enough to allow a person join the call directly without being noticed by the host or the other participants.
+There have been cases where details are posted online by mistake.
+In such events, just having the call credentials is enough to allow a person to join the call directly without being noticed by the host or the other participants.
 This was proven to be risky as confidential information is usually discussed during conference calls.
 This goes without saying, but when an uninvited guest joins, it opens the door for possible sabotage where anyone can use the information they just gained to put the company at a disadvantage.
-Of course, there’s also those with no malicious intent who just happened to receive a missent email.
+Of course, there are also those with no malicious intent who just happened to receive a missent email.
 Nevertheless, intentional or not, it’s still important to prevent gatecrashers from entering a private conference call.

 Fortunately enough, some conferencing services have figured out multiple ways to ensure security.
 Aside from a dial-out feature where the hosts can directly connect other participants to the call, there are now providers that can automatically screen a newcomer before they can enter a live call even if they have dial-in credentials.
 This adds another layer of security and eliminates the possibility of someone unauthorized to join - it also helps confirm participant attendance in the process.
-There’s also the option of time-locking which prevents an uninvited guest from gaining access once it’s been verified that everyone who should be present have already been accounted for.
+There’s also the option of time-locking which prevents an uninvited guest from gaining access once it’s been verified that everyone who should be present has already been accounted for.

 Other features that further increase conference call security are individual passkeys assigned to each participant as well as more user control which enables any participant to report anyone suspicious to the moderator.
 Once verified, the suspicious individual can be kicked out.
-Although these features greatly help with security, they may not be enough if the host is not able to use it.
+Although these features greatly help with security, they may not be enough if the host is not able to use them.
 As a solution, it might be wise to rely on operator-assisted conferencing where an operator can help with monitoring so the host can fully focus on facilitating the conference call.